Page cover

 Note: You can request up to 2 tokens on the testnet.
 Start by adding them to the main wallet you created in the previous step.
 Later, you’ll need to transfer 1 token from the main wallet to the burner wallet(also know as operator wallet).

 b.4.
-Now, go back to the Mawari Network TestNet (https://testnet.mawari.net) to mint up to 3 testing Guardian NFTs:
+Now, go back to the Mawari Network TestNet (https://testnet.mawari.netarrow-up-right) to mint up to 3 testing Guardian NFTs:

 These steps will prepare your account for setting up and running the Guardian client node.